- Your baby is rolling over from back to tummy.

 1. Transition Baby Out of Their Swaddle Slowly

 - The slow transition out of the swaddle starts by leaving just one arm of your baby out of the swaddle initially.
 This is considered safe even when your baby is showing signs of rolling.
 Leaving one arm tucked in is a good way to counteract the Moro reflex that can startle and wake your baby in those early months.

 - After several days, you can move to both arms out.
 The swaddle can remain secure around your baby's chest to maintain the security they are used to.
 You can do this for a few days or really for as long as your baby is comfortable that way.

-- The last step in this process is to take the swaddle off completely.
+- The last step in this process is to take the wing off completely and stop swaddling.
 Most parents choose to use a wearable weighted blanket.
-With the Dream Wearable Weighted Blanket, you simply remove the wings.
+With the Dream Wearable Weighted Blanket, you simply remove the wing.
 Baby is able to keep the wearable weighted blanket they've used all along without having to get used to a different feeling of something new.

 2. Use the "Cold Turkey" Method to Unswaddle

-Once your baby shows signs that they should no longer be swaddled, you simply remove their swaddle.
-With the Dream Wearable Weighted Blanket, that means removing the detachable wings and placing them in their wearable weighted blanket without the swaddle.
+Once your baby shows signs that it is time to stop swaddling, you simply remove their swaddle.
+With the Dream Wearable Weighted Blanket, that means removing the detachable wing and placing them in their wearable weighted blanket without the swaddle.
 There is no transition period.
 If you know your baby is truly ready to be unswaddled, this can be a simple and great way to handle the transition.
 That way, there is no grey area.

 Life Beyond Swaddled Sleep

-Knowing when it's time to stop swaddling your baby is pretty clear and moving to unswaddled sleep doesn't have to be difficult.
-Keeping your baby comfortable through the process is key in helping them fall asleep faster and stay asleep for as long as they need.
+Knowing when should you stop swaddling a baby is pretty clear and the transition out of a swaddle doesn't have to be difficult.
+Keeping your baby comfortable through the process is key in helping them fall asleep faster and stay asleep longer.